26.06.13

 The revelation of the evening was Voloshchuk. Čechomor are a tight band, and he also play the blues - he is a regular sideman for Rene Trossman and Rene doesn't carry passengers - but jazz?
 Pure, swinging, bopping jazz?
 It turns out he can do it, and surprisingly well.
 His other lives did poke through, and there was plenty of punch and groove in there, but also the finesse and feel needed to be a true jazzer.
 Najponk was in his element serving up classic songs and hard bop ("Blue Monk" cooked most pleasingly), and towards the end they were joined on stage by Osian Roberts, the Welsh tenor saxophonist who also regularly plays in Prague.
 Roberts has the ability to play intricate and frantic improvisations while standing totally still in a pose of near meditation.
 The fingers do all the talking.

+It was a pleasure seeing Bergcrantz in Prague, and in an environment where his virtuoso skills could be appreciated by a knowledgeable, polite and engaged audience.
+He really made that horn sing with feeling, rather than just say cold words very fast.
 Like many things in the Czech Republic (schools, normal public transport timetables, long skirts) Jazzová KLAUSura is on hiatus for the summer months of July and August, but will be returning in September when Castle favourite Milan Svoboda comes to the Autoklub.
 Ticket details will be posted when we have them.
 These are unique concerts, unlike anything I've ever experienced before.
 Half state occasion, half club gig.
 A diverse audience of politicians, celebrities, Czechs and occasional foreign tourists are brought together by the common bond of music and a reasonably priced bar.
 It's anything but ordinary, and that's why you should go.

 No comments: